South Attleboro station

 South Attleboro station is an MBTA Commuter Rail Providence/Stoughton Line station in Attleboro, Massachusetts.
 It is located under Newport Avenue (Route 1A) in the South Attleboro neighborhood, just north of the Rhode Island border.
-The station has two side platforms serving the two tracks of the Northeast Corridor, connected by a footbridge to a park-and-ride lot.
+The station has two side platforms serving the two tracks of the Northeast Corridor, formerly connected by a footbridge to a park-and-ride lot; only the north platform is in use.

 Construction of the station was approved in 1987 and completed the next year.
 Opening was delayed by a dispute between the Massachusetts Bay Transportation Authority (MBTA) and the Massachusetts Architectural Access Board (MAAB) because the station was not accessible.
 After the MBTA and MAAB reached an agreement on the length of accessible platforms, the station opened in July 1990.
-The footbridge is in poor condition, with two sets of stairs closed off.
+The footbridge was in poor condition by the 2010s, with two sets of stairs closed off.
 The MBTA issued a contract for design of station improvements, including a new footbridge with elevators, in 2020.
-The station was temporarily closed on February 26, 2021.
+The station was temporarily closed on February 26, 2021, due to structural deterioration.
+Demolition of the footbridge took place in 2023.
+The MBTA resumed limited service at the station on May 20, 2024.

 Station design

 South Attleboro station is located under the Newport Avenue (Route 1A) overpass at the far southern edge of Attleboro, just 500 feet from the Rhode Island line.
-The station has two 780 ft-long side platforms bracketing the two tracks of the Northeast Corridor.
+The station has two 780 ft-long side platforms bracketing the two tracks of the Northeast Corridor; only the north platform is in use.
 At the west end of the low platforms are 60 ft high-level "mini-high" platforms that provide accessible boarding.
-A footbridge with ramps and currently-closed stairs connects the south (northbound) platform to the southbound platform and the parking lot on the north side of the tracks.
-The 579-space parking lot fills before the end of the morning peak.
+A footbridge with ramps and stairs formerly connected the south (northbound) platform to the southbound platform and the parking lot on the north side of the tracks.
+Pre-COVID, the 579-space parking lot filled before the end of the morning peak.